 They use red and white striped canopies to create a traditional circus theme backdrop, They use animal head props and acrobatic hoops to decorate the tents and link to the movie.

-If you want to base your set up on a well known brand but create a completely generic theme then Dreamy Play Days shows here how it can be done.
-Their Disney princess creation is perfectly pretty with subtle pink and glittery gold tones.
+If you want to base your set-up on a well-known brand but create a completely generic theme then Dreamy Play Days show here how it can be done.
+Their Disney princess creation is pretty perfect with subtle pink and glittery gold tones.

 The Walt Disney Company have trademarked each of their individual Disney princesses.
 This sleepover is instantly recognisable yet generic at the very same time!
 A job well done!

-Dreamy Play Days stay away from copyrighted images, font and phrases and create a beautiful colour palette that has no direct colour affiliation to any of the Disney princesses.
+Dreamy Play Days stay away from copyrighted images, fonts and phrases and create a beautiful colour palette that has no direct colour affiliation to any of the Disney princesses.

-The intricate details on the table settings are simply gorgeous and are instantly recognisable as a princess theme.
-But in both examples we see a pink and gold colour palette but doesn’t directly affiliate to a specific Disney princess.
+The intricate details on the table settings are gorgeous and are instantly recognisable as a princess theme.
+But in both examples, we see a pink and gold colour palette but neither is directly affiliated with a specific Disney princess.

-There are so many superheroes, and the same applies with superheroes as it does with Disney princesses; they are all trademarked.
+There are so many superheroes, and the same applies to superheroes as it does to Disney princesses; they are all trademarked.
 Their character image, name, logo, colours and phrases.

-The comic style was used throughout their decorations – from their tent canopies, to the table cloth, party bags and cake toppers.
+The comic style was used throughout the decorations – from their tent canopies to the table cloth, party bags and cake toppers.

 I appreciate clever little details so adore the vintage telephone booth displaying the cupcakes.
 A clever (but very subtle) nod to Superman.
 Wow!